ljberrios/Christmas/README.md

 # Christmas
-A plugin I made a few months for a server called MysticMC.

 You can place a Christmas tree through a schematic anywhere in the world.
 There are particles around the tree to make it look cooler.